-- Traditional TMJ Treatments: Traditional TMJ treatments revolve around bite correction.
+- Traditional TMD Treatments: Traditional TMD treatments revolve around bite correction.
 This can be performed through basic orthodontics (dental braces, retainers), tooth restorations (bridges, veneers, implants, and dentures), occlusal equilibration, or appliance therapy.
-Regardless of you specific treatment modality, it is important to maintain regular dental visits so that progress and overall oral health can be fully evaluated.
+Regardless of your specific treatment modality, it’s important to maintain regular dental visits so that progress and overall oral health can be fully evaluated.

-- Alternative TMJ Treatments: Beyond the traditional treatments used to combat TMJ disorder, there are some alternative treatment options available for consideration.
-Alternative TMJ treatment modalities may include things like transcutaneous electrical stimulation, ultrasound, trigger-point injections, radio wave therapy and even Botox injections.
-Botox TMJ treatment is particularly interesting because it is routinely associated with cosmetics.
-Botox is injected into the jaw muscle, essentially blocking nerve signals associated with pain, discomfort and other TMJ symptoms.
+- Alternative TMD Treatments: Beyond the traditional treatments used to combat TMD, there are some alternative treatment options available for consideration.
+Alternative TMD treatment modalities may include things like transcutaneous electrical stimulation, ultrasound, trigger-point injections, radio wave therapy, and even Botox injections.
+Botox TMD treatment is particularly interesting because it is routinely associated with cosmetics.
+Botox is injected into the jaw muscle, essentially blocking nerve signals associated with pain, discomfort, and other TMD symptoms.